- Finding a Great Therapist: 14 Best Things to Do - September 23, 2021

 Polygamy is almost completely heterosexual traditionally.
 One person will have multiple spouses of the opposite gender.
 For example, one man will have multiple wives.

-There are situations where a woman will have multiple husbands, but that's known as polyandry, and it's very uncommon.
+There are situations where a woman will have multiple partners, but that's known as polyandry, and it's very uncommon.

 Polygamy is strongly associated with religion throughout the world and even in the United States, where having multiple spouses is illegal.
 Many religious groups practice polygamy around the world, and it's entirely normal for them.